bluerazzbunny/Smartstick/README.md

 ## Technology behind design
 -Raspberry Pi ultrasonic motion detector: a DIY security / automation device created by connecting a sensor to a Raspberry Pi's GPIO pins

--HC-SR04 ultrasonic sensor: programmed to detect movements of objects within the projected zone by measuring distance changes overtime, sending vibrations to the handle of the stick
+-HC-SR04 ultrasonic sensor programmed to detect movements of objects within the projected zone by measuring distance changes overtime, sending vibrations to the handle of the stick

--Vibration motor

--Push button
+-Vibration motor: located in the handle of the stick, vibrates when sensor detects obstacles

 ## Testing